CONDITIONS OF COMPETITION & LOCALS

 Dropping Zone Policy: In the General Area, when a player’s ball lies in or on a TIO or so close to the TIO that it interferes with the stance or area of intended swing and relief is required, the player may proceed under any of the options allowed under the TIO local rule or Rule 16.1 or, if dropping zones have been marked, as an additional option, the player may drop the original ball or another ball, without penalty, in the nearest dropping zone.
 This is true even if it is nearer the hole.

 1. SPECIFICATION OF CLUBS AND THE BALL

-(Exception: This condition does not apply to Professional or Amateur players in any pre-tournament Pro-Am or Approved One-Day Event or Amateurs partnering Professionals players in a Pro-Am tournament).
+d) The One Ball Rule: Model Local Rule G-4 is in effect.Exception: This Local Rule does not apply to Professional or Amateur players in any pre-tournament Pro-Am or Approved One-Day Event or Amateurs who partner professional players in a major Pro-Am tournament.

-The time allowed will be determined by the TOURNAMENT DIRECTOR or CHIEF REFEREE and will be published on the official notice board.
-Out of position is defined as being more than the starting interval behind the group in front.
+The time allowed will be determined by the Tournament Director or Chief Referee and will be published on the official notice board.

 A player whose group is timed will have a bad time carried forward in the round even if the group subsequently arrives back in position or within time.

 1stbad time - Verbal warning from Official.